SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

 1. Create a Setup class: to create the App object; to provide the View-ViewModel mapping; and to register our converters.

 ```
+using System;
+using System.Collections.Generic;
+using System.Linq;
+using System.Text;
+using Cirrious.MvvmCross.Application;
+using Cirrious.MvvmCross.Dialog.Touch;
+using Cirrious.MvvmCross.Touch.Interfaces;
+using Cirrious.MvvmCross.Binding.Binders;
+using Cirrious.MvvmCross.Touch.Platform;
+using Tutorial.Core;
+using Tutorial.Core.Converters;
+using Tutorial.Core.ViewModels;
+using Tutorial.Core.ViewModels.Lessons;
+using Tutorial.UI.Touch.Views;
+using Tutorial.UI.Touch.Views.Lessons;
+using Cirrious.MvvmCross.Platform;

+namespace Tutorial.UI.Touch
+{
     public class Setup
         : MvxTouchDialogBindingSetup
     {